EmoryMLIP/emory-reu-ret-website/content/projects/2021-tensor/index.md

 <img width="968" alt="fmri_tensors" src="https://user-images.githubusercontent.com/50922545/125823220-5141e5bd-206c-4cd2-8dc7-5f082c475702.png">

 When we store our voxel data in tensors instead of matrices, we retain all the information about the 3 dimensional location in the brain, the sequence of the image in time, and the trial.
 Now we want to decompose our tensor data using a method analogous to the way [matrices can be decomposed](https://www.youtube.com/watch?v=DG7YTlGnCEo), so we can use far less data and still extract an accurate prediction of what the subject is thinking.
+In matrices this is called Singular Value Decomposition; we call our approach tensor-SVD or tSVD.

 Our research is not only useful for fMRIs; many datasets have multiple dimensions.
 Streaming entertaining companies have data on thousands of viewers and what movies they've watched.
 Hospitals track thousands of patients, each of whom has had multiple lab tests and other studies.
 If our research enables us to classify our fMRI subjects, then we may also be able to predict whether someone will want to watch Terminator, or whether a patient is likely to have cancer.